SamiPerttu/fundsp/README.md

 *This project is under construction*!
 It is already useful for experimentation.
 However, some standard components are missing and breakage can be expected as we continue to experiment with best practices.

+### Uses

+- Education
+- Music making
+- Sound hacking and audio golfing
+- Audio synthesis for games and applications
+- Prototyping of DSP algorithms

 ## Principia